 Quinn Meinerz’s best fits in the 2021 NFL Draft

-Meinerz projects as a quality guard in the NFL.
+Meinerz projects as a quality guard or center in the NFL.
 He has the strength, motor, and experience to start as a rookie on the interior offensive line.
-Any team with a need at the guard or even possible center spots should consider him.
-His athletic ability and level of competition will likely prevent teams from taking him on Day 2, but the start of Day 3 is where he should start drawing consideration.
+Any team with a need on the interior should consider him.
+His athletic testing numbers only strengthened his Day 2 candidacy.
+At almost 6-foot-3, 320 pounds, Meinerz put up a 4.99 40-yard dash, a 32-inch vertical, and a 111-inch broad jump, and a Relative Athletic Score of 9.96.

 The Quinn Meinerz NFL Draft dream is quickly becoming a reality, and the UWW offensive lineman will soon know his future team.
 Whether he’s drafted to be a starter as a rookie or as a future option on the interior, he should be a quality player for any team.